What to avoid when buying furniture for the home

 Overlooking details

-Some furniture may look too simple at first glance, but there can be minute details which make the piece unique and extraordinary.
+Some furniture may look too simple at first glance, but there can be minute details that make the piece unique and extraordinary.
 Look for these creative pieces in the crowd.
 When designing a room, visualize if this kind of furniture will fit in with the other choices.
 For example, a seemingly plain chest drawer with a pop of color on the knob and detailed carvings may be the right fit in the room if it already has a few eclectic pieces.
 Or if most of the room is done up in neutral tones, then picking up a vibrant carpet may being the space to life.

 Not looking for pet-friendly furniture